June 7, 2023

 How Big Are the Radeon 7000 GPUs?

-Before we jump into case recommendations we should first address the elephant in the room, which concerns the size of the new AMD GPUs.
+It’s time to address the elephant in the room, which concerns the size of AMD GPUs.
 Unlike Nvidia’s RTX 4000 cards, AMD has managed to keep the size of the new cards mostly the same as the previous generation.
-This does mean that the cards are quite big, but not obscenely large compared to Nvidia‘s latest market entrants.
+This does mean that the cards are quite big, but not obscenely large compared to Nvidia’s 40 series entrants.

-The 7900XTX AMD design card sits at 287mm for its total length which is around 2.5 slots.
-The 7900XT is slightly smaller sitting at a length of 276mm.
+AMD’s 7900XTX reference card sits at 287mm for its total length, which is around 2.5 slots.
+The 7900XT is slightly smaller, sitting at a length of 276mm.
 Compared to Nvidia’s 4090 and 4080 Founders Edition GPUs, this is great to see, as Nvidia’s Founders cards sit at 304mm out of the gate.
 This also means for AMD that the AIB cards should be smaller in comparison opening up more options for cases.
 The ever-increasing size of graphics cards is a worrying factor, but its great to see that AMD haven’t pushed out a bulk of consumers looking for a GPU upgrade by keeping the length at a somewhat reasonable level.

 How We Picked the Best Cases for the RX 7900 XTX and XT